Motspur Park railway station

-The station is a single island platform reached by footbridge from either side of the track.
-The station retains its original Southern Railway buildings in the centre of the platform.

 History

-The railway itself was constructed through the locality in 1859 but the Motspur Park station was not added until 1925.
+The railway itself was constructed through the locality in 1859 but Motspur Park station was not added until 1925.

-On 6 November 1947, there was a train crash at Motspur Park junction, 766 yd south of the station which killed four and injured 12 people.
-In foggy conditions, a train was incorrectly authorized by a fogsignalman to pass a danger signal, and collided with another train that was crossing the line in front of it.
+On 6 November 1947, there was a train crash at Motspur Park junction, 766 yd south of the station, which killed four and injured 12 people.
+In foggy conditions, a train was incorrectly authorized by a fog signalman to pass a danger signal, and collided with another train that was crossing the line in front of it.

-A small newspaper kiosk once stood on the West Barnes Lane side of the approach road, Station Road, opposite the Earl Beatty public house, but this was demolished in the 1970s and has been replaced by a prefabricated travel agency office that later became a minicab office.

-A signal box once stood at the western trackside approximately 50 yd from the southern end of the platform but this was also demolished (1992) when the level crossing changed to CCTV type controlled from Wimbledon Area Signalling Centre.
-The earlier manually operated gates were operated by a wheel turned by the signalman from within the box.
+A signal box once stood at the western trackside approximately 50 yd from the southern end of the platform but this was demolished in 1992 when the level crossing changed to a modern CCTV type controlled from Wimbledon Area Signalling Centre.